John Muir: Immigration to America

-In 1863, his brother Daniel left Wisconsin and moved to Southern Ontario (then known as Canada West in the United Canadas), to avoid the draft during the U.S. Civil War.
+In 1863, his brother Daniel left Wisconsin and moved to Southern Ontario (then known as Canada West in the United Canadas), to avoid the draft during the US Civil War.
 Muir left school and travelled to the same region in 1864, and spent the spring, summer, and fall exploring the woods and swamps, and collecting plants around the southern reaches of Lake Huron's Georgian Bay.
 Muir hiked along the Niagara Escarpment, including much of today's Bruce Trail.
 With his money running low and winter coming, he reunited with his brother Daniel near Meaford, Ontario, who persuaded him to work with him at the sawmill and rake factory of William Trout and Charles Jay.
 Muir lived with the Trout family in an area called Trout Hollow, south of Meaford, on the Bighead River.
 While there, he continued "botanizing", exploring the escarpment and bogs, collecting and cataloging plants.
 One source appears to indicate he worked at the mill/factory until the summer of 1865, while another says he stayed on at Trout Hollow until after a fire burned it down in February 1866.

 In March 1866, Muir returned to the United States, settling in Indianapolis to work in a wagon wheel factory.
 He proved valuable to his employers because of his inventiveness in improving the machines and processes; he was promoted to supervisor, being paid $25 per week.
 In early-March 1867, an accident changed the course of his life: a tool he was using slipped and struck him in the eye.
 The file slipped and cut the cornea in his right eye and then his left eye sympathetically failed.
 He was confined to a darkened room for six weeks to regain his sight, worried about whether he would end up blind.
 When he regained his sight, "he saw the world—and his purpose—in a new light".
 Muir later wrote, "This affliction has driven me to the sweet fields.
 God has to nearly kill us sometimes, to teach us lessons".
 From that point on, he determined to "be true to [himself]" and follow his dream of exploration and study of plants.

 In September 1867, Muir undertook a walk of about 1000 mi from Kentucky to Florida, which he recounted in his book A Thousand-Mile Walk to the Gulf.
 He had no specific route chosen, except to go by the "wildest, leafiest, and least trodden way I could find".
 When Muir arrived at Cedar Key, he began working for Richard Hodgson at Hodgson's sawmill.
 However, three days after accepting the job at Hodgson's, Muir almost died of a malarial sickness.
-After spending three months in an oft delirious state, Muir's condition improved to such that he was able to move about the Hodgson's house and look outside.
+After spending three months in an oft delirious state, Muir's condition improved such that he was able to move about the Hodgson's house and look outside.
 Due to their unending kindness in caring for his life, Muir stated that he "doubtless owe my life" to the Hodgsons.